cypherpunk-academy/2064/en/083_2023_Press conference.md

 The journalist shouted, "Wow!" and typed something into her iPad.

 Oskar entered the room and looked around.
-Then he went to Kevin, put a USB stick on his table and said: "The transcript.
+Then he went to Kevin, put a USB stick on his table, and said: "The transcript.
 The stick's clean.
 You can take it right away."
 Kevin got up and took the stick to Lukas.
 He nodded.